 ALNS offers a sliding fee scale for people who want to learn together.
 Feel free to organise your own study group.

 Depending on your location and why you’re learning, Fran can come to you or you can come to her.
 ALNS is also happy to conduct L&N sessions in workplaces.
 To keep session fees economical, the preferred location for one-on-one sessions is Haberfield.

 Fran provides learning materials and activities to help you practise and develop your skills.
-We can also work with your own resources (especially if you’re studying or in business).
+We can also work with your resources, especially if you’re studying or learning for your workplace.

-Learners need to bring a folder, note paper and stationery (i.e. pens, pencils, erasers, etc).
+Learners need to bring a folder, note paper, pens, pencils, eraser.

-Fran believes in setting homework because it helps to reinforce what’s being learned.
-Activities are based upon what you do in session; are always negotiable; and never high-pressure.
-It all revolves your schedule and targets – some weeks, you’ll be asked to create your own activity yourself.
-This helps Fran check how you’re going and plan sessions moving ahead.
+Fran believes in setting homework – it helps to reinforce what’s being learned.
+Activities are based upon what you do in session; are never high-pressure; and are always negotiable.
+They will revolve your schedule and targets; you may even be asked to create your own activity.
+Doing these things helps Fran check how you’re going and plan future sessions.

-To enquire about the above or organise your literacy & numeracy classes, contact Fran via firstname.lastname@example.org or 0413 525 114.
+To enquire about the above or organise your literacy & numeracy classes, contact firstname.lastname@example.org or 0413 525 114.